bmordan/walkthroughs/rails-upload-a-file.md

     render component: "User", props: {user: current_user, avatar: url_for(current_user.avatar)}
   end
 ```
 then in the component just reference the url like this.
-You lose a little of the rails magic passing the object into a javascript react component.
+You lose a little of the rails magic passing the object into a javascript react component...
 ```js
 // /app/javascript/components/User.js
 import React from 'react'